FragLand/terracord/.github/README.md

 ### TShock Plugin
 1. Copy `Terracord.dll` and its dependencies into your TShock `ServerPlugins` directory.
 The dependencies are the following:
-`Discord.Net.Core.dll`, `Discord.Net.Rest.dll`, `Discord.Net.WebSocket.dll`, `Newtonsoft.Json.dll`,
+`Discord.Net.Core.dll`, `Discord.Net.Rest.dll`, `Discord.Net.WebSocket.dll`, `Microsoft.Bcl.AsyncInterfaces.dll`, `Newtonsoft.Json.dll`,
-`System.Collections.Immutable.dll`, and `System.Interactive.Async.dll`.
-These files should be contained in any release archive.
+`System.Collections.Immutable.dll`, `System.Interactive.Async.dll`, and `System.Threading.Tasks.Extensions.dll`.
+These files should be
+contained in any release archive.

    Ensure that the version of `Newtonsoft.Json.dll` copied to the `ServerPlugins` directory is ≥ 11.0.2.
 This is a required dependency of Discord.Net.
 The instance of this DLL included with TShock 4.4.0 is older (10.0.3) and using it results in